Dr Cristina Navarro Reguero and Dr Matthew Hopkinson

-CHEMmunicate: an ice breaking chemistry game for enhancing communication skills and building a learning community
+CHEMmunicate: an ice breaking game to boost communication and community

 Using portfolios to capture competency and engagement beyond module assessment